 This prospectus offers the Fund's ETF Shares, an exchange-traded class of shares.
-A separate prospectus offers the Fund's AdmiralTM Shares, which generally have an investment minimum of \$3,000.
-Another prospectus offers the Fund's Institutional Shares, which are generally for investors who invest a minimum of \$5 million.
+Separate prospectuses offer the Fund's Investor Shares and Admiral[TM] Shares, which generally have investment minimums of \$3,000.
+In addition, the Fund offers Institutional Shares and Institutional Plus Shares (both offered through a separate prospectus), which are generally for investors who invest a minimum of \$5 million and \$100 million, respectively.
+Another prospectus offers Institutional Select Shares, which are generally for investors who invest a minimum of \$3 billion.

 All share classes offered by the Fund have the same investment objective, strategies, and policies.
-However, different share classes may have different expenses; as a result, their investment returns may differ.
+However, because different share classes can have different expenses, their investment returns may differ.